 Fabio Esteban Amador is a Senior Program Officer for the National Geographic Society/Waitt Grants Program, which is dedicated to funding exploratory research around the world.
-He uses imaging and visualization technologies to provide new ways of capturing data and to document the experience of conducting research and exploration.
-His initiative in supporting worldwide research has resulted in a workshop titled: the Art of Communicating Science.
-This capacity building initiative is aimed at students, scholars, explorers, government agencies and stewards of the cultural and natural patrimony, so that they can be trained in how to develop, design and use imaging technology to document, protect, and communicate the importance their heritage through exploration, discovery and storytelling.
-Fabio Esteban has traveled and worked extensively throughout Latin America and is presently collaborating with research projects in Mexico's Yucatan Peninsula, Peru, El Salvador, Madagascar and Cuba.
+He has traveled and worked extensively throughout Latin America and is presently collaborating with research projects in Mexico's Yucatan Peninsula, Peru, El Salvador, and Madagascar.
+He has also traveled regularly to Cuba over the past five years on educational and scientific missions for National Geographic.
 As a trained archaeologist, his interest in Taino Indian culture (which spanned the Greater Antilles, including Cuba) is focused on the sacred landscape and the use of caves for ritual activity.
-Amador’s continued effort in communicating science has allowed him to use photography, cinematography and other multimedia tools to reach large audiences through his public lectures at universities, presentations at international scientific and professional symposia, publications in scholarly journals and on National Geographic’s Explorers Journal and NatGeo News Watch online blogs.
+In his role at National Geographic, Fabio uses imaging and visualization technologies to provide new ways of capturing data and to document the experience of conducting research and exploration.
+His initiative in supporting worldwide research has resulted in a workshop titled, The Art of Communicating Science.
+This capacity building initiative is aimed at students, scholars, explorers, government agencies, and stewards of the cultural and natural patrimony, so that they can be trained in how to develop, design and use imaging technology to document, protect, and communicate the importance of their heritage through exploration, discovery, and storytelling.
+Amador’s continued effort in communicating science has allowed him to use photography, cinematography, and other multimedia tools to reach large audiences through his public lectures at universities, presentations at international scientific and professional symposia, publications in scholarly journals and on National Geographic’s Explorers Journal and NatGeo News Watch online blogs.